do i need planning permission

 bedroom loft conversion

-A loft conversion could be the perfect solution if you want to add value to your house.
-Normally you won’t need planning permission for this as long as you’re not altering the roof space and it doesn’t exceed the volume allowed, which is 40 cubic metres for terraced houses and 50 cubic metres for other houses.
+Normally, you don’t need planning permission for loft conversions, as long as you’re not altering the roof space and it doesn’t exceed 40 cubic metres for terraced houses and 50 cubic metres for other houses.

-Even without planning, you still need to meet a series of building regulations and have the work signed off to ensure it’s been done properly and safely.
+However, you must meet a series of building regulations and have the work signed off to ensure it’s been done properly and safely.
 This mini-guide explains everything you need to know.

 20. Converting Two Homes into One